Turmeric is a popular spice made from the rhizome, or root, of the Curcuma longa plant.

 According to a

-5. Helps manage irritable bowel syndrome or IBS
+5. Helps manage irritable bowel syndrome (IBS)

-6. Prevents and treats Alzheimer's
+6. Prevents and treats Alzheimer’s disease

 8. Helps prevent and manage diabetes

 Traditional medicines have used turmeric for diabetes for thousands of years.
-Several studies using animal and human models have shown that curcumin supplementation may have anti-diabetes properties.

 9. Helps treat and manage lung conditions